taci4min/CypherTestBin/README.md

 Operating system support
 ---
-Cypherium is compatible with Mac, Windows, and Ubuntu operating systems.
+Cypherium is compatible with Mac, Windows, and Linux operating systems.

 Download repository
 ---
 There are two methods available for users to download the repository and execute the bin.
 One for users who chose not to install the Cypherium, <br>
 and another for those who run the git clone.
 Either will work, depending on your preference.\<br>
-#### * Download method number one — for users not installing the git
+* #### Download method number one — for users not installing the git
   ##### 1. Please visit https://github.com/cypherium/CypherTestBin

   ##### 2. Click “Download ZIP”